-You can easily find the Nikon Coolpix L830 for $312.97.
-With this camera, you don’t need to worry about additional lens attachments.
+You can easily find the price of the Nikon Coolpix L830 on Amazon.
+With this digital camera, you don’t need to worry about additional lens attachments.
 Instead, most users opt to purchase a larger SD card to expand their storage capacity for photos and videos.

 Unfortunately, this button placement can be a bit tricky for those with larger hands.
 An issue that many of you may run into is accidentally deleting photos and videos while shooting.
 The reason for this is that the delete button is located in the lowest right portion of the camera making it very easy to press.
 With practice, it is easy to get used to with just a bit of careful positioning.

 A perforated speaker is located on the top and another digital zoom control on the side of the lens barrel.
 Right above is a small button for the pop-up flash.
 The micro-HDMI and PC connection ports are located on the left side while the DC input connector is located on the right.
 The camera’s underside has the tripod socket and the slots for the four AA batteries and a memory card.